mikeswhitney33/ray-nbow/README.md

 An automatic ray tracing shader using AI and algorithms.

 ## Getting Started:
-So far this program only has the dependency of `cmake`, which can be install with on a Mac:
+So far this program only has the dependency of `cmake`, which can be install using `brew` on a Mac:
 ```
 brew install cmake
 ```